-We design compact tension (CT) specimens with a triangular lattice topology, adapted from the ASTM E-1820 standard~\cite{ASTM_E1820} (see Fig.~\ref{fig:1}a).
+We design compact tension (CT) specimens with a triangular lattice topology, adapted from the ASTM E-1820 standard~\cite{ASTM_E1820} (Fig.~\ref{fig:1}a).
 The unit cell width $l$ is set to $4~\mathrm{mm}$ and the strut width to 0.38~mm, resulting in a relative density of $\sim$0.33.
-This design represents a compromise between minimizing density, maximizing printing volume, and maintaining specimen quality.
+This design represents a compromise between minimizing density, maximizing printing volume, and preserving specimen quality.
 In addition to regular lattice specimens, we fabricate specimens with controlled imperfections.
-Specifically, we introduce imperfections by removing struts from the regular lattice design, which allows for a clear distinction between controlled imperfections and naturally occurring manufacturing variations.
-We consider two imperfect configurations, labeled configuration A and B (Fig.~\ref{fig:1}a), each involving two missing struts but differing slightly in their (absolute and relative) locations.
+Specifically, we introduce imperfections by removing two struts from the regular lattice design.
 The low number of controlled defects enables us to assess crack sensitivity to individual defects and evaluate their effects twice within a single test.
+In addition, it ensures that one missing strut is positioned above and the other below the notch root to maximize the chances of crack interaction with the imperfections.
+We consider six imperfect configurations, labeled from A to F (Fig.~\ref{fig:1}a), each involving two missing struts in the vicinity of the notch but differing in their (absolute and relative) locations.

-We manufacture five regular and eight imperfect specimens (four in configuration A and four in configuration B) using a Form3 stereolithography machine with Gray V4 resin, both supplied by Formlabs.
+We manufacture eight regular and fourteen imperfect specimens using a Form3 stereolithography machine with Gray V4 resin, both supplied by Formlabs.
 The printed material has an average elastic modulus of $2.7 \pm 0.5~\mathrm{GPa}$ and an ultimate tensile strength of $\overline{\sigma}_\mathrm{u} = 49.0\pm 3~\mathrm{MPa}$, as revealed by standard characterization of the resin.
 A layer thickness of $100~\micro\mathrm{m}$ provides an optimal balance between printing speed and part quality.
 Printing supports ease the specimen separation from the platform.
 The excess resin is then removed in the Form Wash with isopropanol, and the specimens are cured in the Form Cure for 30~min at 60$\degree$C with the printing support to minimize warping.
-To ensure consistency, we print all the specimens in the same machine, with each print taking about 5~h.
-Following printing, we store the specimens in the unplugged Form cure, which has a UV light shield, for up to 120~h (5 days) to prevent unmonitored light curing before testing.
+To ensure consistency, we print all specimens in the same machine, with each print taking about 5~h.
+Following printing, the specimens were stored in the unplugged Form cure, which has a UV light shield, for up to 120~h (5 days) to prevent unmonitored light curing before testing.